aquaspy/AquaStar/README.md

 ## Is this the same as AqLite?

-Well, my code is a bit different, but the core is the swf file, which is the same used by @133spider here in github
+We have our own code, but we use the aqlite swf and add some more features

 ## Will it be cross platform?